A new constraint on the Hawking evaporation of primordial black holes in the radiation-dominated era: Cosmological Standpoint

-By integrating from Eq.
-(12) we have
+By integrating from Eq. \eqref{e12} we have

-Then we substitute Eq.
-(1) into the Eq.
-(13) and we get
+Then we substitute Eq. \eqref{e1} into the Eq. \eqref{e13} and we get

-Eq.
-(14) simply gives us the final mass of PBHs with the initial mass $M_{i}$ at time $t$ after the Big Bang.
-Since we are looking at the evaluation of PBHs during the radiation-dominated era, the value of $t_{f}$ is equal to the time of the end of the radiation-dominated era, $t_{f}\simeq1.48\times10^{12}s$.
+Eq. \eqref{e14} simply gives us the final mass of PBHs with the initial mass $M_{i}$ at time $t$ after the Big Bang.
+Since we are looking at the evaluation of PBHs during the radiation-dominated era, the value of $t_{1}$ is the end of the radiation-dominated era, $t_{1}\simeq1.48\times10^{12}s$.
 Moreover, for the accretion efficiency factor, we should determine it with a value lower than 2/3.
-Now, in Table (2) we consider the remained mass range windows and get their final mass at the end of the radiation-dominated era for different $f_{acc}$. \\

-\\ At first glance, it seems strange that the ratio of final mass to initial mass per each accretion efficiency factor is the same for different initial masses.
-It should be noted that the final time is fixed, and on the other hand, the initial mass is directly related to the initial time, and therefore, by determining the initial mass, we also set the initial time.
-In addition, the increase in mass during the radiation-dominated era is perfectly consistent with the results of \cite{Kamionkovski}.
+At first glance, it seems strange that the ratio of final mass to initial mass per each accretion efficiency factor is the same for different initial masses.
+It should be noted that the final time is fixed, and on the other hand, the initial mass is directly related to the initial time, therefore, by determining the initial mass, we also set the initial time.

 It is worth mentioning that the efficiency of disk accretion is significantly more than spherical accretion\cite{Kamionkovski,Shapiro} that we have considered in our calculations.
 Ultimately, $f_{acc}$ is the important parameter that can determine the final mass of PBHs at the end of the radiation-dominated era in Bondi accretion.
 The larger the $f_{acc}$, the greater the final mass.

-We know that since $R_{PBH}=2GM_{PBH}/c^2$, the growth of the mass is proportional to the growth of the Schwarzschild radius.
+We know that the growth of the mass is proportional to the growth of the Schwarzschild radius.
 Thus, for PBHs radius we have

 This means that if, for example, the mass of a PBH increases 10 times by the end of the radiation-dominated era, its radius will increase by the same factor.
+Once again, we should mention that taking different accretion efficiency factors can change the result significantly.
+One of the things that we want to emphasize in this paper is that people cannot be careless about the value of $f_{acc}$.